Topic outline

 • Complaints and safeguarding concerns

-The governing Body/ Trustees are responsible for managing complaints in a school, not the local authority, and all schools must have an agreed complaints process available on their website.
+The local authority officers understand the pressure that a complaint about a school or personnel creates for school leaders.
+However, the governing body or board of trustees are responsible for managing complaints in a school not the local authority, and to support this all schools must have an agreed complaints process available on their website.

 Best practice guidance for school complaints procedures 2020 - GOV.UK

-However as local authority has responsibility for safeguarding and SEND in all of its schools regardless of the school’s status, there are times when a concern is raised with the local authority and described as being a safeguarding or SEND concern.
+The local authority does however have overarching responsibility for safeguarding and special education needs (SEND) in all of its schools regardless of the school’s status, and therefore there are times when a concern is raised with the local authority and when it described as being a safeguarding or SEND concern.

-Wherever possible the first response is to direct the complainant to use the school’s complaints’ process.
+Wherever possible the first response is to direct the complainant to use the school’s complaints’ process, but frequently further enquiry is required.

 Where appropriate the school leader will be contacted to discuss the concern and the identified local authority respondent will prepare a for Ofsted, the DfE or the MP, councillor as appropriate.